Thomas Laubach: Career

 Born in Cologne, Laubach attended the Johann-Gottfried-Herder-Gymnasium there, completing with the Abitur in 1983.
 He studied Catholic theology and German studies at the University of Bonn and the University of Tübingen, graduating in 1991.
 From 1985, he studied on a scholarship from the Albertus-Magnus-Verein of the Diocese of Cologne.
 Between 1992 and 2006, he worked as a research assistant at the Catholic faculty of the University of Tübingen, in the Department of Theological Ethics.
 He was promoted to Ph.D. in 1999, with a dissertation "Lebensführung.
 Annäherungen an einen ethischen Grundbegriff" (Approaches to a basic ethical concept).
 He was habilitated in 2003, with a work "Warum sollen wir erinnern?
 Möglichkeiten und Grenzen einer anamnetischen Ethik" (Why should we remember?
 Possibilities and limits of anamnetic ethics).

 Parallel to his academic career, Laubach has worked as a pedagogical assistant and lecturer in youth and adult education from 1984, and since 1987, also in the field of journalism.
 From 2006 to 2012, he was a broadcasting representative of the Catholic Church at Südwestrundfunk (SWR) in Mainz, where he was responsible for the radio and television programm of the Catholic Church.

 Since 1 April 2012, Weißer has been Professor of Christian ethics at the University of Bamberg.

-He is a lyricist for more than 250 Christian pop songs (NGL) such as "Da berühren sich Himmel und Erde", "Du sei bei uns" and "Gott sei über dir".
+He is a lyricist for more than 250 Christian pop songs (NGL) such as "Da berühren sich Himmel und Erde", "Und meine Seele singt", "Du sei bei uns" and "Gott sei über dir".
 For many years he was a member of the nationally known band RUHAMA.